Dale Williams (footballer)

 Williams made appearances for Shrewsbury before choosing to terminate his contract on 31 January 2007.
 Upon leaving Shrewsbury, he was expected to sign with Kidderminster Harriers.

 During November 2007, he played for Waikato FC in the New Zealand Football Championship.
 In July 2008 he signed for Welshpool Town.

-Dale was forced to retire from the game due to medical reasons strongly advised by specialists in 2008.
+Dale was forced to retire from the game for medical reasons strongly advised by specialists in 2008.